Entry and Fusion Inhibitors

 |Neonate and Infant Dose:

-- Not approved for use in neonates or infants
+- Maraviroc is not approved by the Food and Drug Administration (FDA) for use in neonates or infants.

-- Approved for use in treatment-experienced children aged ≥2 years and weighing ≥10 kg
+- Maraviroc is approved by the FDA for use in treatment-experienced children aged ≥2 years and weighing ≥10 kg

 Recommended Maraviroc Dose for Treatment-Experienced Children Aged ≥2 Years and Weighing ≥10 kg: Tablets or Oral Solution